privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 `c_mod_node_hash_rlc`.
 We need to ensure that this value corresponds to the RLC of `c_main.bytes`.

-### S storage root RLC is correctly copied to C row
+#### S codehash RLC is correctly copied to C row

-To enable lookup for storage root modification we need to have S storage root and C storage root in the same row.
+To enable lookup for codehash modification we need to have S codehash and C codehash in the same row.
-For this reason, S storage root RLC is copied to `sel1` column in C row.
+For this reason, S codehash RLC is copied to `value_prev` column in C row.

-Note: we do not need such constraint for codehash as the codehash never changes.
+##### C codehash RLC is correctly copied to value row

+To enable lookup for codehash modification we need to have S codehash and C codehash in the same row (`value_prev`, `value` columns).
+C codehash RLC is copied to `value` column in C row.

 #### If nonce or balance or codehash modification: storage_root_s = storage_root_c